Change Manager: Definition, background, tips – How to lead change successfully

 You should also give your employees this time.
 It takes time for them to digest the message, accept the unpleasant aspects of change and realize that change is inevitable.

-However, being patient does not mean retreating; deal with your employees’ emotions consistently and clearly!
+However, being patient does not mean retreating; deal consistently and clearly with your employees’ emotions!

 Change Manager Tip 7: Live a constructive error culture!

-Sooner or later in the change process, the time comes when your employees start to make their first attempts with the new.
-For example, you try out the new program, find new communication channels, live the new processes or get involved in the new organization.
+Sooner or later in the change process, the time comes when your employees start to try out the new things.
+For example, they try out the new program, find new ways of communicating, live the new processes or get involved in the new organization.

 Learning means making mistakes

-Of course, when you start something new, you first have to experiment – and naturally make mistakes.
+Of course, when you start something new, you have to try it out first – and you are slow and naturally make mistakes.
 As the saying goes: no master has ever fallen from the sky.
 It takes time and, above all, many failed attempts before you find a good way of dealing with the new.

 This will also be the case in a change process: there will be mistakes and setbacks, new difficulties will arise, your employees will take detours.
 This is normal and takes time.
 It is important for you as a manager to remain constructive even in the face of such setbacks and difficulties!

 So never react critically or even with resentment to mistakes, don’t look for someone to blame!
-If you nag and bully your employees because they are trying out new things and are not yet able to handle them perfectly, they will very soon lose interest in the new.
-That cannot be in your interest.
+If you nag and bully your employees for trying out new things and not yet being able to handle them perfectly, they will very soon lose interest in the new things.
+That can’t be in your interest.

 Welcome trial and error!